 How Many Manufacturers Should You Quote?

 Three to five is the standard range for most industrial RFQs.
 Fewer than three limits competition.
-More than five creates diminishing returns.
+More than five creates diminishing returns — you spend more time evaluating than you gain in price pressure.

-Exceptions exist for high-value contracts (defense, aerospace, medical devices) where broader solicitation is required by regulation.
+Exceptions exist for high-value contracts (defense, aerospace, medical devices) where broader solicitation is required by regulation or internal policy.
 Government procurement under the Federal Acquisition Regulation typically requires a minimum of three quotes for simplified acquisitions.

 What Are the Most Common RFQ Mistakes?

 Bundling unrelated parts into one RFQ.
 Manufacturers specialize.
+A shop that excels at CNC machining may not be competitive on sheet metal fabrication.
 Separate your RFQ by manufacturing process to get the best pricing on each.

 Not specifying packaging.
-For parts that require specific packaging, state it in the RFQ.
+For parts that require specific packaging (ESD protection, dunnage trays, returnable containers), state it in the RFQ.
 Packaging costs can add 3–8% to the unit price.

 Skipping the pre-qualification step.
 Before sending a detailed RFQ, verify that the manufacturer has the right equipment, capacity, and certifications.
+A short capability questionnaire saves both parties significant effort.
 Our guide to finding manufacturers covers how to identify and pre-screen suppliers before the RFQ stage.

 Should You Negotiate After Receiving Quotes?